Tony Banks (businessman): Military

+Balhousie Care Group

-Having achieved success in the sales industry and seeing how the private sector dealt with the country’s ageing population, Banks decided to move back to Scotland to build a family-run care home business.
+After his military career, Banks worked as an insurance salesman.
+Banks decided to move back to Scotland to build a family-run care home business.

 Banks incorporated Balhousie Care Group and bought his first care home in 1991, Balhousie Lisden in Kirriemuir, Angus.
 After 12 years, the group consisted of three care homes with £1.5m turnover.

-The group is Scotland’s largest private care home provider with 27 care facilities, employs more than 900 people and as of 2019 had a turnover of just under £40m.
+The group is Scotland's largest private care home provider with 27 care facilities, employs more than 900 people and as of 2019 had a turnover of just under £40m.

-Awards and recognition

-In 2011, Banks was one of 12 recipients in Scotland of the Ernst & Young Entrepreneur of the Year award and was announced a finalist for Fundraiser of the Year 2011 at the Daily Record Hero Annual Awards.
-In 2012, Banks was named as one of the entrepreneurs chosen for Richard Branson’s panel which sought to select the world’s best business ideas.

-Other awards Banks has received include Tayside Regional Director of the Year and Businessman of the Year at the Scottish SME Business Awards.
-He was also runner-up at the 2018 Institute of Scotland Director of the Year Awards.
+in 2022 Tony Banks sold the Balhousie Care Group while remaining an investor in the company.

+In 2023 following an inspection, The Care Inspectorate identified serious and significant concerns about the quality of care experienced by residents at Balhousie Huntly Care Home.
+Relatives had been making complaints for over two years.
+The facility was subsequently taken over by the Scottish Government.
+Aberdeenshire West MSP Alexander Burnett called for an investigation to question why action was not taken sooner to demand improvements.